fbpx skip to Main Content

 • Select a mix of Spanish and English courses

-Note: English courses are offered in a traditional semester-length format (late Jan – mid-May), Spanish courses at the University of Alicante are offered in monthly blocks (you will take one Spanish course in a month/block before moving on to the next course month/block).
+Note: English courses are offered in a traditional semester-length format (late Jan – mid-May), Spanish language courses at the University of Alicante are typically offered in monthly blocks (you will take one Spanish course in a month/block before moving on to the next course month/block).
 For example, if you select to take two English courses and two additional Spanish courses over the of the Spring Semester, you will take your two English classes concurrently, from late Jan to mid-May, yet the two Spanish courses, you will take in individual monthly blocks, the first early-Feb to early-March, then the next course, early-March to early-April.
-As a reminder, you like all other KIIS Spain Semester students will have already completed your first intensive Spanish course from early-Jan to early-Feb.
+As a reminder, all KIIS Spain Semester students complete a first intensive Spanish course from early-Jan to early-Feb.
+Several select Spanish courses are available as traditional semester-long courses.

 • select 3-4 additional English courses, which are traditional semester-long courses